 You will be sent the WSET Wines 3 textbook, a workbook, course specification and SAT tasting card.
 We provide support via email and Zoom (should you wish).
 The online course materials are available for a year from registration, even after the course has ended.

 You also have free access to our WSET Wines 3 study guides so you can consolidate your learning and practice before the day.
-The exam will take place in central Manchester and we will register you for a date that suits you.
+The exam will take place in central Manchester or Liverpool on select dates throughout the year.

 Due to the current global health pandemic WSET has introduced computer-based testing via remote invigilation (also known as remote proctoring or online exam) to enable you to sit your exam.